stochastic-processes-exercises/queuing-tool-6/README.md

 ```

 Notice how the functions we have written and looked at in previous exercises are used to determine when customers arrive in the queue and how long it takes to server customers.
 Notice, furthermore, that no `arrival_f` function is defined for the second queue as agents arrive in this queue when they have finished being served by the first queue server.

+Look back at the first of the exercises on queuing tool where you determined the time the agents spend in the in the queue.  __Your task in this exercise is to write similar code to determine the total each agent spends between arriving at the first queue and leaving the second queue after being served.__